emvaugh2/Linux-RedHat-Study-Notes/README.md

 I believe the second part of the lab, they wanted us to assign our date command to a variable.
 That was the substitution part of it.
 I didn't know to do this but that part was very straightforward.
 Honestly, that is how I prefer to do this type of work anyway.
 Still learning that I can do that in Linux.
 But this was a good lab.

+Lab 3 - Using Variables in a Bash Backup Script
+This builds off of the previous two scripts.
+This time, we want to use a variable for the home directory so that any user can use the script to back up their files.
+Also, they wanted us to be able to pass a parameter to the script file so the user can name their log file whatever name they chose.
+The funny thing about it is the first time I made the script, I used the `$HOME` environment variable so I wouldn't have to copy the long home path.
+So I did the same thing here.
+Wherever the script had the file path, I just replaced it with the $HOME variable.
+The script also automatically named the log file as log_backup.txt or something.
+I replaced all of these occurrences with $1 so whenever a use ran the script and put a file name after the script name, it would pass the $1 the log file name they chose.
+I switched to the other two users and tried the script.
+It worked.
+Just in case you need it in the future, just replace all most of that stuff with `/$HOME/$1`.

+Lab 4 - Implementing Bash Flow Control in an Existing Backup Script

 ## 12.09.2024